 In the podcast Hell and Gone, private investigator and writer Catherine Townsend look into unsolved crimes in the town of Arkansas.
 She searches for the truth and finds herself a part of the famous murder case of Rebekah Gould.
 Rebekah is a renowned college student who was murdered in 2004.

-In the second season of Hell and Gone, Catherine embarks on a journey of solving a murder mystery that dates back to 1989 of 16-year-old Janie Ward at a college party.
-In both seasons of Hell and Gone, we see Catherine coming forward and solving the most complicated crimes of the town of Arkansas.
+In the second season of Hell and Gone, Catherine embarks on a journey to solve a murder mystery that dates back to 1989 of 16-year-old Janie Ward at a college party.
+In both seasons of Hell and Gone, we see Catherine coming forward and solving the most complicated crimes in the town of Arkansas.

 Best Episode: The best episode of the podcast Hell and gone is Bonus.
 In this episode, while solving the Murder of JanieWard looks into the case of Rebekah Gould.

 The episode brings an essential link between seasons one and two of the podcast and is highly interesting for all listeners.

 10. To Live and Die in LA:

 This true-crime podcast focuses on the disappearance of Adea Shabani, a 25-year-old aspiring actress and model.
 Adea vanishes in February 2018, and to look into her disappearance, the podcast has Neil Strauss come forward to investigate the crime.